FyraLabs/yttml/README.md

 - Custom text rotation
 - Karaoke timing
 - Vertical text
-- Ruby (furigana) text
+- Ruby (furigana/bopomofo) text

 The usage of this format is popular among fansubbers and captioners especially in Japanese media and anime, as it allows for a wide range of text formatting options that can emulate and even overlay original text in a video.
 You will usually see these kinds of styled subtitles in fansubbed anime, Japanese music videos, or VTuber clips on YouTube.

-This makes the SRV3 format similar to Advanced Substation Alpha instead of the more common SubRip or WebVTT formats in terms of features.
+This makes the SRV3 format similar to Advanced SubStation Alpha instead of the more common SubRip or WebVTT formats in terms of features.

+Documentation for the SRV3 format can be found [here](crates/srv3-ttml/internals/srv3-format.md).

 ### Example videos showcasing the capabilities of the SRV3 format